State coronavirus cases rise by 5,004, deaths climb by 46 to 3,281

 Palm Beach County's record of 391 was set one week ago Sunday.
 Palm Beach County's total is 11,702, third behind Broward with 12,303.
 Miami-Dade is in first place with 28,165 cases.

-The mortality rate involving positive cases is 2.9 percent in the state compared with 5.0 percent in the United States and 5.1 percent worldwide, which neared 484,000 deaths and passed 9.5 million cases Wednesday.
+The mortality rate involving positive cases is 2.9 percent in the state compared with 5.1percent in the United States and 5.1 percent worldwide, which neared 491,000 deaths and neared 9.7 million cases Thursday.

 Palm Beach County's rate was 4.1 percent, compared with Broward at 3.0 percent and Miami-Dade with 3.3 percent.
 With much fewer deaths, the mortality rate is 3.3 percent in St. Lucie, 3.3 percent in Indian River and 1.4 percent in Martin.

+The 46 additional deaths, which were 2 more than Wednesday, were third behind California, which reported 80, and Georgia, which added 47.
+Texas was fourth behind Florida with 41.

+The total number of deaths in the state including nonresidents is 3,422, a rise of 45, a figure that state doesn't include on its dashboard or daily report.

 Miami-Dade rose by 9 deaths to lead the state with 935.
 Broward increased by 1 to 379.
-St. Lucie rose by 2 to 45 as Martin increased by 1 to 23, Indian River also by 2 to 16 and Okeechobee none.
+St. Lucie rose by 2 to 45 – men 63 and 64 – as Martin increased by 1 to 23 with the death of a 95-year-old man, Indian River also by 1 to 16 with the death of an 87-year-old woman and Okeechobee none.
 In fourth place is Lee County with 149, an increase of 1.

 Palm Beach County has been second in the state for deaths behind Miami-Dade.